byui-cit/learning-modules/modules/general/cli-basics/prepare2.md

 Try that now.

-Let's assume that the directory I need to get to is at `Documents/school-stuff/project1`. when you did the list command earlier you probably saw that the Documents folder is inside the directory we are currently in.
-In fact the full path to the directory I want is `/Users/username/Documents/school-stuff/project1`
+Lets assume that the directory I have my activity files in is at \Documents\web-stuff\scss-demo.
+When you did the list command earlier you probably saw that the Documents folder is inside the directory we are currently in.
+In fact the full path to the directory I want is C:\Users\username\Documents\web-stuff\scss-demo

-To change directories in the Terminal we use the `cd` (change directory) command.
-If I want to enter the Documents directory (and I see it when I type `dir`) I simply type:
+To change directories in the command prompt we use the 'cd' (change directory) command.
+If I want to enter the Documents directory (and I see it when I type 'dir') I simply type:

 ```bash
 cd Documents